-- B. Nominations and Elections - 1.
-Nominations for President, Vice President and Secretary-Treasurer shall be from the floor in a regularly scheduled meeting at the end of the school term.
-An eligibility list will be prepared one week before elections by the Executive Committee and the Vice President for Student Development. - 2.
-Elections - a.
+- a.
 Elections for the President, Vice President and Secretary-Treasurer shall be by secret ballot, no later than the second to the last week of the school year.
-A two-thirds majority shall constitute an election on the first ballot.
+A twothirds majority shall constitute an election on the first ballot.
 If there is no election after the first ballot, the two highest names shall be voted on and the election shall be by simple majority. - b.
-A majority of the student membership must be present to constitute a quorum. - 3.
-Term of Office f.
+A majority of the student membership must be present to constitute a quorum.

+Term of Office